syseleven/grav-docs-metakube/pages/03.Tutorials/13.configure-a-load-balancer/chapter.en.md

 ## Change the external IP

 If you want to change the external IP of the Load Balancer, you can associate a floating IP to the Load Balancer in the SysEleven Stack dashboard.
-A newly created Load Balancer already has an IP associated, to disassociate it open the menu `Project -> Network -> Load Balancers` and click on `Disassociate Floating IP`:
+A newly created Load Balancer already has an IP associated, to disassociate it open the menu `Project -> Network -> Load Balancers` and click on `Disassociate Floating IP`

 ![](kubernetes_create-loadbalancer_01.png)

 Afterwards you can associate another IP by clicking on `Associate Floating IP` in the same menu.
-This will trigger a popup, where you can either select an already existing floating IP or a floating IP pool:
+This will trigger a popup, where you can either select an already existing floating IP or a floating IP pool

 ![](kubernetes_create-loadbalancer_02.png)